Best Melbourne Shopping

 In addition, there are a myriad of stores in every category including fashion and accessories, homewares, sport and lifestyle goods, giftwear and childrenswear.

-Many dining options are provided including two international food courts!
+Many dining options are provided including several international food courts!

 And, there is plenty to entertain and relax you, including cinemas and bowling or day spas and retreats!